garraflavatra/yeslint/README.md

 A sensible, modern collection of configuration files for [ESLint] 8.x that enforces beautiful and correct code.
 It contains both rules to ensure correct code (e.g. enforce `break` statements in each `switch` `case`), and rules to make your code beautiful (e.g. adding a trailing comma to array items that start on a newline).

+TypeScript is supported out of the box!
+No configuration is required.

 ## What's included

 Currently, the 3 following configuration files are available:

 * `generic`: generic ESLint configuration for all modern JavaScript runtimes.
 * `node`: an extension on the generic config, with rules specific to Node.js.
+Also works with [Bun]!
 * `svelte`: configuration for [Svelte] and JavaScript in browser environments.

 ## Examples

-Please see [the `examples` directory](./examples) for some examples.
+Please see [the `example` directory](./example) for some examples.
 Files that start with `wrong.` contain many errors, and the fixed version of those files is in their `correct.` equivalent.

 ## Installation